blustix/ShouldBeWinnable/README.md

 ![Getting Started Section of Should Be Winnable](https://github.com/blustix/ShouldBeWinnable/blob/main/shouldBeWinnable/images/landingpage2.png "Graph 2")

-How to use the Tools:
+How to Use

 Free Credits:

-1. Insert the necessary information, how many credits you have, and on which sportsbooks
+Insert the necessary information, how many credits you have, and on which sportsbooks Use calculator to maximize extracted value, turning free credits into real money

+Arbitrage:
+WIP: Limited by API calls from the platform I am using, coverage is not yet ideal.
+Automatically calls API to check for latest odds at certain time intervals.
+Notifications are sent out when opportunities are found, must act quickly as odds for these may change quickly.

+Note: Backend code out of date, working on adding features to avoid getting caught.